|Age at Time

 There is not a fee to gate check a stroller.
 Strollers will be delivered to the gate/jetway upon arrival.

 Children who are between fifteen (15) days old and under the age of two (2) years old will not be charged if they are not occupying a seat and accompanied by a fare-paying passenger who is fifteen (15) years of age or older.
 These children are considered and referred to as "Lap Children".
-Proof of age, such as birth certificate, is required.
+Proof of age, such as birth certificate, is required upon request.

 Children fourteen (14) years and younger must be accompanied by an adult fifteen (15) or older.
 Allegiant does not offer unaccompanied minor services.

 The FAA requires all passengers over two (2) years of age to sit in their own seat.
-Allegiant requires that children between fourteen (14) months and twenty-four (24) months of age carry a certified copy of their birth certificate with a raised seal to prove their age.
+Upon request, Allegiant may require a certified copy of a birth certificate as proof of age for children between fifteen (15) days and twenty-four (24) months of age.
 TSA requires government-issued identification for all passengers over eighteen (18) years of age.
 If a passenger appears to be eighteen (18) years of age, it is recommended they bring photo identification.
 Allegiant requires age verification for all passengers under the age of 18 who are traveling alone.
 Failure to provide proof of age will result in denied boarding.
 Photo identification must be issued by a state or national government (such as a driver license, state issued identification cards, or passport).
 Individuals without government-issued identification may be required to undergo additional security screening.

 Allegiant may issue a weather advisory when weather conditions may possibly prevent your flight from landing at your planned destination because airport conditions or visibility fall below standard FAA and Company safety requirements.
 This means we may not be able to operate your flight or may have to fly to an alternate airport.